Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

 \subsection{Datasets for 3D HPE}

 In contrast to numerous 2D human pose datasets with high-quality annotation, acquiring accurate 3D annotation for 3D HPE datasets is a challenging task that requires motion capture systems such as MoCap and wearable IMUs.
-Due to this requirement, many 3D pose datasets are created in constrained environments.
-Here, the widely used 3D pose datasets under different settings are summarized in Table \ref{tab:3Ddatasets}.
+Due to the page limit, we only review several widely used large-scale 3D pose datasets for deep learning-based 3D HPE in the following.

-\textbf{HumanEva Dataset} \cite{HumanEva} contains 7 calibrated video sequences (4 gray-scale and 3 color) with ground truth 3D annotation captured by a commercial MoCap system from ViconPeak.
-The database consists of 4 subjects performing 6 common actions (walking, jogging, gesturing, throwing and catching a ball, boxing, and combo) in a 3$m$ $\times$ 2$m$ area.
-Dataset Link: \url{http://humaneva.is.tue.mpg.de/}

-\textbf{Human3.6M} \cite{Human3.6M} is the most widely used indoor dataset for 3D HPE from monocular images and videos.
-There are 11 professional actors (6 males and 5 females) performing 17 activities (e.g., smoking, taking photo, talking on the phone) from 4 different views in an indoor laboratory environment.
-This dataset contains 3.6 million 3D human poses with 3D ground truth annotation captured by accurate marker-based MoCap system.
-There are 3 protocols with different training and testing data splits.
-Protocol \#1 uses images of subjects S1, S5, S6, and S7 for training, and images of subjects S9 and S11 for testing.
-Protocol \#2 uses the same training-testing split as Protocol \#1, but the predictions are further post-processed by a rigid transformation before comparing to the ground-truth.
-Protocol \#3 uses images of subjects S1, S5, S6, S7, and S9 for training, and images of subjects S11 for testing.
-Dataset Link: \url{http://vision.imar.ro/human3.6m/}

-\textbf{MPI-INF-3DHP} \cite{MPI-INF-3DHP} is a dataset captured by a commercial marker-less MoCap system in a multi-camera studio.
-There are 8 actors (4 males and 4 females) performing 8 human activities including walking, sitting, complex exercise posed, and dynamic actions.
-More than 1.3 million frames from 14 cameras were recorded in a green screen studio which allows automatic segmentation and augmentation.
-Dataset Link: \url{http://gvv.mpi-inf.mpg.de/3dhp-dataset/}

-\textbf{TotalCapture Dataset} \cite{TotalCapture} contains fully synchronised videos with IMU and Vicon labeling for over 1.9 million frames.
-There are 13 sensors placed on key body parts such as head, upper and lower back, upper and lower limbs, and feet.
-The data was collected indoors with 8 calibrated full HD video cameras at 60 Hz measuring roughly 4 $\times$ 6 $m^2$.
-There are 5 actors (4 males and 1 female) performing actions, repeated 3 times, including walking, running, and freestyle.
-Dataset Link: \url{https://cvssp.org/data/totalcapture/}

-\textbf{CMU Panoptic Dataset} \cite{CMU-Panoptic} contains 65 sequences (5.5 hours) with 1.5 million of 3D skeletons of multiple people scenes.
-This dataset was captured by a marker-less motion capture system with 480 VGA camera views, more than 30 HD views, 10 RGB-D sensors, and a calibrated hardware-based synchronization system.
-The test set contains 9,600 frames from HD cameras for 4 activities (Ultimatum, Mafia, Haggling, and Pizza).
-Dataset Link: \url{domedb.perception.cs.cmu.edu/}

-\textbf{3DPW Dataset} \cite{Marcard_2018_ECCV} was collected by hand-held cameras with IMUs in natural scenes capturing daily activities (e.g., shopping in the city, going up-stairs, doing sports, drinking coffee, and taking the bus).
-There are 60 video sequences (more than 51,000 frames) in this dataset and the corresponding 3D poses were computed by wearable IMUs.
-The test set contains 9,600 frames from HD cameras for 4 activities (Ultimatum, Mafia, Haggling, and Pizza).
-Dataset Link: \url{https://virtualhumans.mpi-inf.mpg.de/3DPW/}